Props

 <Example message="This is some top secret info." />

-In the above example, we used the name message
+In the above example, the name message

 <Greeting myInfo={['top', 'secret', 'lol']} />